Welkro/Seismic-Intensity-Data-Visualizing-Python-Application/README.md

 ## Understanding Seismic Parameters

-To better appreciate the visualization of ground shaking data, it's essential to understand the four critical seismic parameters used in this project:
+To better understand the visualization of ground shaking data, it's good to understand the four main seismic parameters used in this project:

 1. **Modified Mercalli Intensity (MMI)**:

-   - **Explanation**: MMI is a qualitative measure of the intensity of shaking experienced during an earthquake, as perceived by people and observed through damage to structures.
+   - MMI is a qualitative measure of the intensity of shaking experienced during an earthquake, as perceived by people and observed through damage to structures.
 It ranges from I (not felt) to XII (total destruction).
 2. **Peak Ground Acceleration (PGA)**:

-   - **Explanation**: PGA measures the maximum acceleration of the ground during an earthquake, typically expressed in g (gravity).
+   - PGA measures the maximum acceleration of the ground during an earthquake, typically expressed in g (gravity).
 Assessing the earthquake's potential damage to buildings and infrastructure is crucial.
 3. **Peak Ground Velocity (PGV)**:

-   - **Explanation**: PGV represents the maximum ground velocity reached during an earthquake, expressed in cm/s.
+   - PGV represents the maximum ground velocity reached during an earthquake, expressed in cm/s.
 It is an essential parameter for understanding the energy released by the earthquake and its impact on structures.
 4. **Peak Spectral Acceleration (PSA)**:

-   - **Explanation**: PSA measures the maximum acceleration response of a building or structure at a specific natural period (e.g., 1.0 seconds) during an earthquake, expressed in g.
+   - PSA measures the maximum acceleration response of a building or structure at a specific natural period (e.g., 1.0 seconds) during an earthquake, expressed in g.
 It is used in designing buildings to withstand seismic forces.

 ## LightningChart Python